How Much Does a Kitchen Remodel Cost?

 A purposefully designed kitchen is more likely to encourage family togetherness and make this functional space somewhere you actually want to be.

-…But at what cost?
+…But at What Cost?

 Whether you’re looking at a minor facelift or a major kitchen remodel, average project costs can vary dramatically.

-While you can make modest upgrades for much less, the average kitchen remodel costs between $22,000 to $34,000.
-More significant renovations can average $62,000 with the potential to reach $130,000 for upscale finishes and custom work.
-(Oh, if only.)
+While you can make modest upgrades for much less, the average kitchen remodel costs between $12,500 and $40,000 (CAD 17,065 and CAD 54,609), according to data from LawnStarter.
+More significant renovations can reach upward of $61,500 (CAD 83,961) for upscale finishes and custom work.

 Here’s a breakdown of average kitchen renovation costs for some of the priciest categories — and, for the frugal family, some advice on where to save money.
-The rates below are based on our $23,150 renovation:

-Backsplash and countertop
+Backsplash and Countertop

 Before falling in love with dreamy kitchen design inspo and marking out which walls to tear down, establish a remodeling budget that includes a contingency.
 Use a cost estimator to get a rough idea of what you can afford to spend in each category.

 And don’t forget what your ultimate goals are.
 Do you want your kitchen to look nicer?
 Be more functional?
-Move to a different part of your home?
+Moved to a different part of your home?
 Let these goals direct how you allocate your refurb funds.